What is litter monitoring?

 Why is Litter Monitoring Important

-Developing a litter baseline in Africa through marine-litter monitoring is therefore a key step to ensure impactful results are achieved in litter reduction.
-Our litter monitoring project aims to quantify and monitor macro-litter on land, in catchments and on beaches.
-These results will then be used to guide litter reduction measures and assess the efficacy of these interventions.
+Developing a litter baseline in Africa, through litter monitoring, is therefore a key step to ensure impactful results are achieved in litter reduction.
+SST’s litter monitoring project aims to measure and monitor litter on land, in catchments, and on beaches.
+These results will then be used to guide litter reduction measures and assess how affective these interventions are.

 African Marine Litter Monitoring Manual

 SST is proud to announce the publication of the African Marine Litter Monitoring Manual.
 The manual provides protocols for litter monitoring in various habitats.